A young boy with a broken arm

-To begin with, wheatgrass slows and/or stops cutaneous and subcutaneous bleeding.
+To begin with, wheatgrass slows and/or stops cutaneous and subcutaneous (deeper) bleeding.
 I have observed this phenomenon many times, for instance when treating open wounds that have bled for several hours, where application of wheatgrass extract rapidly staunched small vessel bleeding.
-Also, tissue swelling for instance in a sprained ankle can often be reduced in an hour or two – without ice.
+Also, tissue swelling for instance in a sprained ankle can often be reduced in an hour or two - without ice.

 With fractures, where there is usually considerable bleeding from the broken bone, wheatgrass is able to slow or halt the blood flow which slows the healing process, and pain is reduced.
 Remarkably, if the fractured limb is already in plaster, application of wheatgrass to the exposed skin at the ends of the plaster will also assist reduction of swelling and hasten fracture healing.

 Dr. Chris Reynolds.